AvtsVivek/ParallelPro/src/tasks/308810-ManualResetEventSimpleTwoEx/ReadMe.md

 - manualResetEvent.Wait(); will block a thread.
 - And manualResetEvent.Set(); will give signal so that the blocked threads will start.
 - Once Set(), all of the Waits downstream will not block.
+- Note "Done!!!!" may not be executed.
+That thread or task will be terminated before.